‘Shine a new light’ on old furniture and take your less-loved pieces from dull to designer in one easy step.

 Upcycling warriors, Shannon and Simon Vos, have happened on what’s perhaps one of the easiest and most epic makeover hacks we’ve ever seen.

-While a good sand, new coat of paint, clever repurpose or upholstery job can breathe new life into your old furniture, we understand that they can be time-consuming and require a bit of work.
+While a good sand, a new coat of paint, a clever repurpose or upholstery job can breathe new life into your old furniture, we understand that they can be time-consuming and require a bit of work.

 But this hack stands to change all of that.
 It’s cheap, easy, and incredibly effective in ‘shining a new light’ on old pieces.